kianenigma/what-blockchain-actually/content/Content/What/Blockchain Networks.md

 ## Full Node
 Full nodes are the ones that are following the work of the authors by re-executing the [[STF]] based on proposed blocks, but don't actively participate in the creation of new blocks and don't play any significant role in the [[Consensus Algorithm]].

-For a network to be [[Trustless]], it is of the utmost importance for full node software to be available, not need sophisticated hardware to run on, and be able to successfully sync the entire blockchain from genesis all the way to the tip of the chain.
+For a network to be [[Trustless]], it is of the utmost importance for full node software to be available, not need sophisticated hardware to run on, and be able to successfully sync the entire blockchain from [[Genesis]] all the way to the tip of the chain.

 This would consequently allow anyone to verify any (old) state (e.g. *how much BTC I had a year ago, and today?*), which was one of the properties of [[Trust#Science-based Trust]].
 ## Archive Nodes